uniyalmanas/AI_Task_Manager/README.md

 ## Features

-- **Task Management:** Create, view, and manage your to-do list.
+- **Task Management:** Create, view, and manage your to-do list, now with priority filtering.
 - **AI-Powered Suggestions:** Get intelligent recommendations for task priority, deadlines, categories, and descriptions.
 - **Context Analysis:** The AI analyzes your daily notes and messages to understand your priorities.
+A dedicated page for adding and viewing context has been implemented.
 - **REST API:** A Django REST Framework backend provides a full-featured API.
 - **Modern Frontend:** A responsive user interface built with Next.js and Tailwind CSS.

 ## Screenshots

-*Please add screenshots of the application UI here.*
+*Please add screenshots of the application UI here.
+Examples include:*

 **Task List Page:**

-`[Screenshot of the main task list page with AI suggestions]`
+`[Screenshot of the main task list page with AI suggestions and priority/status/category filters]`

 **Context Input Page:**

-`[Screenshot of the page where users can add daily context]`
+`[Screenshot of the page where users can add daily context and view context history]`

+**Edit Task Modal:**

+`[Screenshot of the edit task modal showing AI suggestions]`

 ## Tech Stack